 Dragonborn may use their breath weapon a number of times equal to their proficiency bonus.
 They regain all uses after a long rest.
 This replaces the one use per short or long rest given in the Player’s Handbook.
 In addition, dragonborn get darkvision and proficiency in either perception or stealth.
 Black, green, bronze, and gold dragonborn may swap out darkvision for amphibious.

-Several subclasses are banned, however.
-These include Artificer/Artillerist, Fighter/Psi Warrior, and Rogue/Soul Knife.
-This is done for world building reasons including the technologist/arcanist conflict, and humanoid psionics not being developed until the Biological Age.
+Most subclasses from Xanathar’s and Tasha’s are available.
+However, Sorcerer/Aberrant Mind, Fighter/Psi Warrior, and Rogue/Soul Knife are banned.
+This is done for world building reasons, mainly that humanoid psionics are not developed until the Biological Age.

 Bear totem barbarians only have resistance to physical, natural, and elemental damage.
 That is, bludgeoning, piercing, slashing, acid, cold, fire, lightning, poison, and thunder.
 They are not resistant to force, necrotic, psychic, or radiant damage.